Time-series Configurations in RBFS

 -

-Define Labels (Optional): Allows for querying, grouping, and filtering in time-series data.
+Define Labels (Optional): It identifies and clarifies time services coming from different BDS objects by labeling them with metadata.
+Allows for querying, grouping, and filtering in time-series data.

 -